 Prasugrel is used along with aspirin to prevent serious or life-threatening problems with the heart and blood vessels in people who have had a heart attack or severe chest pain and have been treated with angioplasty (procedure to open the blood vessels that supply blood to the heart).
 Prasugrel is in a class of medications called anti-platelet medications.
 It works by preventing platelets (a type of blood cell) from collecting and forming clots that may cause a heart attack or stroke.

 Prasugrel comes as a tablet to take by mouth.
 It is usually taken once a day with or without food.
 Take prasugrel at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take prasugrel exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Swallow the tablet whole; do not split, chew, or crush it.
+Swallow the tablet whole; do not split, break, chew, or crush it.

 Prasugrel will help prevent serious problems with your heart and blood vessels only as long as you take the medication.
 Do not stop taking prasugrel without talking to your doctor.
 If you stop taking prasugrel, there is a higher risk that you may have a heart attack, develop a blood clot, or die.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.